BrianCutts/bcutts-pipeline/README.md

     "birthDate": "1990-01-01"
   }'
 ```
-If the post was successful you should receive a `201 Created` and the extracted data stored in your running instance of postgres.
+If the post was successful you should receive a `201 Created` and the extracted data will be stored in your running instance of postgres.

 ## Testing
 ```bash